nezaboodka/reactronic/README.md

 In turn, the `render` function is subscribed to the `url` and `content` properties of a corresponding `MyModel` object.
-Once `url` or `content` values are changed, the `render` cache becomes invalidated and causes cascade invalidation of the `trigger` cache.
+Once `url` or `content` values are changed, the `render` cache becomes outdated and causes the `trigger` cache to become outdated as well (cascaded).
 The `trigger` cache is marked for immediate renewal, thus its function is immediately called by Reactronic to renew the cache.
 While executed, the `trigger` function enqueues re-rendering request to React, which calls `render` function and it renews its cache marked for on-demand renew.

-In general case, cache is automatically and immediately invalidated when changes are made in those state object properties that were used by its function.
-And once invalidated, the function is automatically executed again to renew it, either immediately or on demand.
+In general case, cache is automatically and immediately marked as outdated when changes are made in those state object properties that were used by its function.
+And once marked, the function is automatically executed again to renew it, either immediately or on demand.

 Reactronic **takes full care of tracking dependencies** between all the state objects and caches (observers and observables).